sos011022/sos011022.github.io/_pages/about.md

 Hello,
 My name is Yu-Fan (Van) Lin.
 I am a master's student with the <a href="https://sites.google.com/view/acvlab/">Advanced Computer Vision Laboratory (ACVLAB)</a> at the Institute of Data Science, National Cheng Kung University (NCKU), Tainan, Taiwan.
-I am actively participating in various competitions and research projects as part of the ACVLAB team.
+I actively participate in various competitions and research projects as part of the ACVLAB team.

 Previously, I earned my bachelor's degree from the Department of Applied Mathematics at National Chung Hsing University (NCHU), where I engaged in multiple projects during my undergraduate studies.
 You can find my resume [here](https://drive.google.com/file/d/144pJuSJKy3wadpG3LUrX2sZNe9qzYQxc/view?usp=sharing) (last updated May 22, 2024).
 Currently, my research focuses on deep learning.